hbctraining/Intro-to-ChIPseq/lessons/10_data_visualization.md

 ## Visualization of ChIP-seq data

 The first part of ChIP-sequencing analysis uses common processing pipelines, which involves the alignment of raw reads to the genome, data filtering, and identification of enriched signal regions (peak calling).
-In the second stage, individual programs allow detailed analysis of those peaks, biological interpretation, and visualization of ChIP-seq results.
+In the second stage, individual software programs allow detailed analysis of those peaks, biological interpretation, and visualization of ChIP-seq results.

 There are various strategies for visualizing enrichment patterns and we will explore a few of them.
 To start, we will create bigWig files for our samples, a standard file format commonly used for ChIP-seq data visualization.